Overview

 Many of the algorithms are having the same name as mentioned in library MP11. -

-next to algorithm name is implemented to take constants which are known at compile time (ex: true/false or numbers) -
+_cnext to algorithm name is implemented to take constants which are known at compile time (ex: true/false or numbers) -

-next to algorithm name is implemented to take template types as template parameter -
+_fnext to algorithm name is implemented to take template types as template parameter -

-next to algorithm name is implemented to take predicate as template parameter (predicate is a template type).
-It is same as_f
+_pnext to algorithm name is implemented to take predicate as template parameter (predicate is a template type).
+It is same as_f, but_pis used to make it more clear to read -

-next to algorithm name is implemented to take Quoted meta functions as template parameter-
+_qmfnext to algorithm name is implemented to take Quoted meta functions as template parameter-

-implementations are using its non_qmf
+_qmfimplementations are using its non_qmfcounterparts

 -